Month: January 2024

 Security at Camp

 At Camp Zeke, we take the security of our community very seriously.
-Over the past couple years, we’ve received multiple federal/state security grants that have funded a number of important security measures, including the following:
+Over the past several years, we have been awarded state and federal grants and raised funding that have allowed us to strengthen our security infrastructure and implement important safety measures across camp.

-• Camp also has detailed security procedures and protocols on which all the staff are trained during orientation.
-All of our security procedures were recently vetted and updated following consultation and guidance from Jewish communal security experts who work within the UJA-Federation of New York’s network.
+• Camp has comprehensive security procedures and protocols, which all staff are trained on during orientation, with reinforcement drills conducted throughout the summer.
+All of our security procedures were recently vetted and updated following consultation and guidance from Secure Community Network (SCN) and Jewish communal security experts who work within the UJA-Federation of New York’s network.

 Every summer, our goal is to create wonderful, meaningful, and transformational experiences for our campers, and we know that it all begins with a foundation of safety and security.
 This is something we keep top of mind in all our planning and staff training.